 - Can be toxigenic or non-toxigenic; toxigenic strains cause C. difficile infection (CDI)

-- Forms environmentally-resistant spores (capable of withstanding heat and acid)
+- Forms environmentally-resistant spores (capable of withstanding heat, antibiotics, and acid)

 - Highly contagious